InSyncWithFoo/uv-for-pycharm/docs/faq.md

 ## What does this plugin do?

-It maps uv's functionalities to PyCharm's.
+It allows you to invoke uv's functionalities via PyCharm's.
 It interacts with the executable on your behalf.
 It saves you the unnecessary efforts of typing the same commands again and again.

+It also provides some aesthetic features, such as customized icons for `uv.lock` and `uv.toml` files.

 ## Is this an official Astral project?